 The most important thing while you are at Oxford is your studies and we want you to enjoy the full range of other social and leisure activities on offer too.
 We also appreciate that sometimes ill-health or family commitments may impinge on the time you have to donate to volunteering or outreach work.
 If you are struggling either to find a suitable volunteering opportunity or to reach the target hours for any reason, it’s important that you let the Moritz-Heyman Scholarship Team know as soon as possible.

 What support will I get in identifying and applying for suitable internships?

 The Internship Office facilitates the Moritz-Heyman Internship Programme, which includes:

-- A regular bulletin highlighting internships and career opportunities and events available to Scholars
+- A regular bulletin highlighting internships, career opportunities, and events relevant to you

 What happens if I don’t want to do an internship?